 As a leader, manager or business owner are you wanting to tap in to this flexibility but worried about how to make it happen?

 It can be tricky moving from a “9-5 in the office” culture to one of flexibility and trust in people.
 But the reality is many companies make it work and many talented people are only able to commit to work on a flexible basis.

 We are proud to support parents looking to get back in to work and excel in any workplace – it’s why I started Parent Brain.
 We are therefore on a mission to help organisations support parents in the workplace.

 Our consultancy is delivered through my management consulting firm Cultivated Management – a company already delivering workplace and management consulting services.

 We always start with a discovery phase to work out what you’re trying to achieve, before digging in to some of the obstacles you may face.
 Our approach is always to study your real obstacles and opportunities, not to roll out a blanket approach.

 We always start by looking at communication and how it flows around your organisation.
 This requires studying and observations of company, team and individual communication to understand how aligned your organisation is around your mission, vision, values, principles, work, announcements and more.

-If you want flexibility which relies on trust both ways between employer and employee then you simply must have effective communication within your organisation.
+If you want flexibility that relies on trust both ways between employer and employee, then you must have effective communication within your organisation.

-Flexible workers are still part of a team and often the team need the most help to support the Flexi-parent, not the other way around, so we will also focus on this.
+Flexible workers are still part of a team.
+And usually it’s the office based team that need the most help to support the Flexi-parent, not the other way around, so we will also focus on this.

 Hiring the best people is the most strategic activity a manager and leader can focus on.
 Effective employees are worth their weight in gold and can easily do the work of several average employees.
 So why do so many companies spend so little time hiring?